This is a caricature of Goethe's "Faust," and reflects the dreamy quality of animation of the time.

 Tezuka Osamu reportedly read the piece from which he drew his inspiration for this work, Goethe's "Faust" (Part 1, 1808 and Part 2, 1832), repeatedly as a junior high school student.

-The vivid impressions he got from the work at that time led him to incorporate Dr. Faust and the devil Mephisto into his "Hyaku-monogatari (Hundred Stories)" and "Neo Faust" works of later years.
+The vivid impressions he got from the work at that time led him to incorporate Dr. Faust and the devil Mephisto into his "Hyaku-monogatari (One Hundred Tales)" and "Neo Faust" works of later years.

 When "FAUST" was published, Tezuka Osamu was endeavoring to apply the tool of caricature to literary masterpieces as a means of establishing Manga as an important medium of culture.